-We favour locations where the raft can be pushed into the emergent vegetation at the water’s edge, because we assume mink will hunt carefully through that habitat.
+Rafts are normally deployed at a rate of approximately one per kilometre of watercourse and we favour locations where the raft can be pushed into the emergent vegetation at the water’s edge, because we assume mink will hunt carefully through that habitat.
 However, where there is no vegetation (for instance on canalised and over-grazed sections of river) the rafts seem to work just as well.
 One advantage of vegetative cover is to hide rafts from passers-by who may vandalise the raft, trap or release a captive mink.
 We try to moor rafts where the only access is by wading or swimming.
+We also suggest fitting explanatory signs to the roof of the tunnel, such as those available from Perdix Wildlife Supplies.

 Children are often the worst culprits and some sites are simply unworkable during school holidays because of easy access.

-We always ‘dress’ the tunnel with local vegetation to camouflage it, and renew this at intervals to avoid it looking ‘tired’ and unconvincing, but be careful not to obscure the ends of the tunnel.
-The glaring white edge of the polystyrene foam quickly becomes covered with an algal film, which tones it down.
-Incidentally, publicity explaining the rationale of your work, and a raft and explanatory material left at a visitors centre, are also important steps to reduce interference.
+We usually ‘dress’ the tunnel with local vegetation to camouflage it, and renew this at intervals to avoid it looking ‘tired’ and unconvincing, but be careful not to obscure the ends of the tunnel.
+Incidentally, publicity explaining the rationale of your work, and a raft and explanatory material left at a visitors' centre, are also important steps to reduce interference.

 Check rafts at one or two week intervals, depending on circumstances.
 More frequent checks are obviously desirable where you have recently returned a raft from trapping to monitoring mode, in case further mink remain to be trapped.
-At certain times of year (e.g. during autumn dispersal) a fast response may be important.
-In these circumstances, try a one-week check interval and run traps for a maximum of seven days.

 Get your FREE Mink Raft Plans today